albinotonnina/webrtc-videocall-app/docs/webrtc-deep-dive.md

 ## Summary

-**What your friend was impressed by**:
+**What this implementation demonstrates**:

-1. ✅ You built signaling yourself using Supabase Realtime
+1. ✅ Custom signaling built with Supabase Realtime
-2. ✅ You handle ICE candidates, offer/answer, and state management manually
+2. ✅ Manual handling of ICE candidates, offer/answer, and state management
-3. ✅ You use the raw `RTCPeerConnection` API, not an SDK
+3. ✅ Direct use of the raw `RTCPeerConnection` API (no SDK abstraction)
-4. ✅ You implemented Data Channels for chat
+4. ✅ Data Channels for peer-to-peer chat

 **What you're using**: